kedro-org/kedro/docs/source/get_started/install.md

 pip install kedro
 ```

-While we recommend you to use `pip`, it is also possible to install Kedro using `conda install -c conda-forge kedro`.
+You can also install Kedro using `conda install -c conda-forge kedro`.

 ## Verify your Kedro installation